-Sported have partnered with Barclays to launch the new Barclays Community Football Fund, offering small grants, training, kit and exclusive ticketing offers to make football more accessible in communities across the UK.
+Sported is delighted to partner with Barclays on the Barclays Community Football Fund, offering small grants, training, kit, and exclusive ticketing offers to hundreds of clubs across the UK to make football more accessible in our communities.

-Grants of £500 are available for groups wishing to start offering football, those keen to expand their existing provision to new audiences or those already delivering football to under-represented young people.
-Alongside the grants, the programme will be offering training and support resources to groups to help reduce inequalities in the participation of football.
+The programme provides access grants of £500 for groups wishing to start offering football, those keen to expand their existing provision to new audiences, or those already delivering football to under-represented young people.

 “We are thrilled to be working with Barclays on this truly transformative project.
 They have done so much to make football accessible and we are excited to be bringing their support to community groups.
 We know that there is a huge difference between the number of boys and girls who are currently benefitting from the game of football and this project seeks to address that.

 Sadly, there are also other groups who are also under-represented at football groups – culturally diverse communities, people with disabilities, people from the LGBTQ+ community and those from lower socio-economic groups – and Sported’s aim is to tackle these existing inequalities , so that every young person has the same opportunity to fulfil their potential.
 To have the opportunity to work with Barclays in communities to tackle this issue is a privilege.”

 Nicola Walker, CEO Sported